suzan-jamesono6og/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially suboptimal solutions.
 It's better to write clear and simple code first, then optimize only when profiling identifies performance bottlenecks.

+# 2023-12-08
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce bugs.
+It's often better to write clean, simple code first and optimize only when profiling identifies performance bottlenecks.